 To view your Jetpack CRM team members, hover over your Gravatar (profile picture) at the top right of any Jetpack CRM admin page, and go to CRM Admin > Team.
 Click the “Add New Team Member” button to add new team members.

-Once there, you will see a list of the Jetpack CRM team members as seen on the screenshot below.
+Once there, you will see a list of the Jetpack CRM team members, where you can manage their permissions, or user roles.

-The user roles provide by Jetpack CRM are:
+The user roles provided by Jetpack CRM are:

-- Jetpack CRM Mail Manager – This role can view (but not edit) quotes, transactions, invoices, and customers and sends emails via CRM.
-Also has access to the MailCampaigns extension, if installed
+- Jetpack CRM Mail Manager: Can view (but not edit) quotes, transactions, invoices, and customers, and send emails via CRM.
+It also has access to the MailCampaigns extension, if installed.

-- Jetpack CRM Customer Manager – Can manage the customers/contacts in the CRM, update their details and send communications.
+- Jetpack CRM Customer Manager: Can manage CRM contacts, update their details, and send communications.

-- Jetpack CRM Invoice Manager – Only allow access for creating invoices.
-Useful if you have an invoicing team which only creates invoices and follows up on their payment.
+- Jetpack CRM Invoice Manager: Can only create invoices, which is useful if you have an invoicing team that only creates invoices and follows up on their payments.

-- Jetpack CRM Admin – Full access and CRM permissions.
-Can manage customers, invoices, quotes, and orders and view the sales dashboard (if using that extension).
-Important: This role is not a full WordPress Administrator role.
-It’s effectively a role that encompasses all of the following CRM-specific roles.
-The CRM Admin can administrate all of the CRM areas but not the wider WordPress installation (e.g. cannot install plugins, etc, as this would need to switch to the site Admin role).
+- Jetpack CRM Admin: Grants full access and CRM permissions.
+Can manage customers, invoices, quotes, and orders, and view the sales dashboard (if using that extension).
+Note: This is not a full WordPress Administrator role.
+It grants full admin access to Jetpack CRM, but not to the rest of the WordPress installation.